SeparateRecords/nightcore/README.md

 audio = AudioSegment.from_file("example.mp3") @ nc.Tones(2)
 ```

-The example above is functionally equivalent to the following example.
+The example above is functionally equivalent to the following, but easier to read.

 ```python
 from pydub import AudioSegment